-With its many numbers of museums and opportunities for educational as well as fun trips, Sharjah has a top place in tourism radar.
-Here is a list of places to cover in your next visit here.
+With its many museums and opportunities for education and fun trips, Sharjah has a top place on the tourism radar.
+Here is a list of places to visit in Sharjah.

-Opened in 2015, this oasis island in Khalid lagoon is a more recent attraction in Sharjah.
+Opened in 2015, this oasis island in the Khalid lagoon is a recent attraction in Sharjah.

 This park is an amalgamation of many tastes in the middle of the water.
-A pedestrian bridge connects the island to the mainland.
+A pedestrian bridge connects the Island to the mainland.
 The Island is decorated with lights that change colors to suit the time of the day.
-During dusk and dawn, everything becomes more exuberant.
+During dusk and dawn, everything becomes more exuberant in this place.

-Butterfly house, the biggest attraction in the island, is home to 500 butterflies from 20 different species.
+Butterfly house, the biggest attraction on the Island, is home to 500 butterflies of 20 different species.
 The climate-controlled encasement helps these insects to thrive and is also an architectural marvel.
-Entry here is not covered in the ticket fee to the island, though.
+The entry here is not covered in the ticket fee to the Island, though.

-Besides all the natural elements, modern sculptures and artworks are spread all over the island.
+Besides all the natural elements, modern sculptures and artworks are spread throughout the Island.

-Literature pavilion is for the souls who want to escape from the noisy city and go into the luscious world of words.
-The whimsical pavilion has soft cushions and pleasant sound of the fountain for you to curl up and read a book or jot some metered lines.
+The literature pavilion is for the souls who want to escape from the noisy city and go into the luscious world of words.
+The whimsical pavilion has soft cushions and the pleasant sound of the fountain for you to curl up and read a book or jot some metered lines.

-You might even like to spend the whole day here, strolling around and chugging something from the Noor Cafe when hungry.
+You might even like to spend the whole day in this place, strolling around and chugging something from the Noor Cafe when hungry.
 If you are visiting the United Arab Emirates first and wish to explore things to do in Dubai, please visit this blog of 12000 plus words.

 Heart of Sharjah

-Heart of Sharjah gives a complete picture of the forgotten era that was decades ago.
-To date, this is the largest heritage site in Sharjah.
+Heart of Sharjah gives a complete picture of the forgotten era decades ago.
+To date, this is the most important heritage site in Sharjah.
 The place is a love letter to history and traditions in its first development phase.
 The development is set to complete by the end of 2025.

-Meticulous care has been taken to preserve the details and aura of mid 90s.
-The vision of the project is to preserve the cultural legacy for future generations.
-It is also conveniently located near to the main centers in the city.
+Meticulous care has been taken to preserve the details and aura of the mid-90s.
+The project’s vision is to maintain a cultural legacy for future generations.
+It is also conveniently located near the leading centers in the city.

-Al Bait Hotel in Heart of Sharjah is an illustration of how to integrate tradition with modernity.
+Al Bait Hotel in the heart of Sharjah illustrates how to integrate tradition with modernity.
 The hotel is a modern adaptation of traditional architecture and construction.
 From the timber ceilings to wall finishing and alcoves, the hotel is an honest representation of the 50s

-Though surrounded by Fujairah on one side and the sea on the other, Khor Fakkan is technically a part of the emirate of Sharjah.
-It is a solid one and a half-an-hour drive away from the main city of Sharjah.
+Though surrounded by Fujairah on one side and the sea on the other, Khor Fakkan is technically a part of Sharjah’s emirate.
+It is a solid one hour and thirty minutes drive from the central city of Sharjah.

 Khorfakkan has one of the largest ports in the country.
-You will probably see entire armadas of cruise and container ships docked on the harbor.
-A little off the cost is Shark Island, which is the spot for snorkeling and diving.
-There are countless options for adventure sports and fun in the Khor Fakkan beach as well.
+You will probably see entire armadas of cruise and container ships docked in the harbor.
+Shark Island is a little off the cost, which is the spot for snorkeling and diving.
+There are countless options for adventure sports and fun on Khorfakkan beach.